 High eligibility requirements

 SoFi eligibility requirements aren’t specific, but the company states you may be a good candidate if you have a “responsible financial history” and “strong monthly cash flow.”
-The fine print indicates that creditworthiness, years of professional experience and income are important, too.
+The fine print indicates that healthy credit, years of professional experience and income are important, too.